raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

     print("Temperature is zero")
 ```

-In this way, we can carry on with our program even in the event of a divide by zero error, and We can deal with other errors by catching them in their own `except` clause:
+In this way, we can carry on with our program even in the event of a divide by zero error, and we can deal with other errors by catching them in their own `except` clause:

 ```python
 try: